Please note that 2026 will be the final year of the Dedman Essay Competition.

 Please keep all 5 judging criteria in mind when writing and submitting your essay.

-2025 PROMPT
+2026 PROMPT

-The 2025 competition will close on April 30, 2025.
 The portal to submit the application is available at this link.

 WINNING ESSAYS